Advertiser Disclosure

 1750 Independence Ave.
 SW, Washington, D.C.
 20024

-Built to honor the 16 million who served in the U.S. Armed Forces, as well as the more than 400,000 who died and all those who supported the war effort back at home, the World War II Memorial is a monument to the strength and commitment of the American people.
+Built to honor the 16 million who served in the U.S. armed forces during the Second World War, as well as the more than 400,000 who died and all those who supported the war effort back at home, the World War II Memorial is a monument to the strength and commitment of the American people.

-Officially dedicated on May 29, 2004, the memorial sits on 7 hectares of National Mall land and is an elliptical plaza which features a pool with fountains and water jets, as well as 24 bronze bas-reliefs illustrating the war in Europe on the north side and the war in the Pacific to the south.
+Officially dedicated on May 29, 2004, the memorial sits on National Mall land and is an elliptical plaza featuring a pool with fountains and water jets.
+It also features 24 bronze bas-reliefs illustrating the war in Europe on the north side of the plaza and the war in the Pacific on the south.

 There are also bronze columns bearing American eagles, World War II victory medals, and inscriptions noting the victories across both Europe and the Pacific.